Home Compare AVGO vs MU

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The lead is spread across valuation and profitability, rather than sitting in one isolated gap.
-The overall score gap is 21 points in favour of Micron Technology, Inc..
+The lead is spread across valuation and growth, rather than sitting in one isolated gap.
+Micron Technology, Inc. leads by 13 points on the overall comparison score.

 INDUSTRY COMPARISON